-In 1933, in Kyoto, the academic freedom is under attack and the spoiled daughter of Professor Yagihara, Yukie Yagihara, is courted by the idealistic student Ruykichi Noge and by the tolerant Itokawa.
-When the academic freedom is crushed by the fascists, Professor Yagihara and the members of the Faculty of Law resigns from their positions and Noge is arrested.
-Five years later, Noge visits Professor Yagihara and his family under the custody of the now Prosecutor Itokawa and tells that he is going to China.
-Yukie decides to move alone to Tokyo and years later, she meets Itokawa in Tokyo and he tells that Noge is living in Tokyo.
+In 1933, in Kyoto, academic freedom is under attack and the spoiled daughter of Professor Yagihara, Yukie Yagihara, is courted by the idealistic student Ruykichi Noge and by the tolerant Itokawa.
+When the academic freedom movement is crushed by the fascists, Professor Yagihara and the members of the Faculty of Law resign from their positions and Noge is arrested.
+Five years later, Noge visits Professor Yagihara and his family under the custody of the now Prosecutor Itokawa and tells them that he is going to China.
+Yukie decides to move alone to Tokyo and years later, she meets Itokawa in Tokyo and tells her that Noge is living in Tokyo.
 Yukie visits Noge and they become lovers.
-In 1941, Noge is arrested accused of ringleader of a spy network and Yukie is also sent to prison.
+In 1941, Noge is arrested accused of being the ringleader of a spy network and Yukie is also sent to prison.
 When she is released, she decides to move to the peasant village where Noge's parents live and are blamed of being spies by the villagers.
 She changes her lifestyle and works hard with Madame Noge ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil